Flood Survivor Assistance

 Our Impact

-Historic flooding has devastated eastern Kentucky.
-Three of the four counties we serve – Breathitt, Knott, and Perry – are some of the hardest hit.
+Historic flooding has devastated Eastern Kentucky.
+Three of the four counties we serve – Breathitt, Knott, and Perry – are three of the four counties hardest hit.
 In these counties, the national news media has shown the world the destruction and heartache: entire neighborhoods gone, homes demolished, lives lost and so many others forever changed.
-The people we serve were poor and struggling before this flood, and now, the need is staggering.
+There was a housing crisis before this flood, and now, the need is staggering.
 As we begin our long-term recovery efforts, we need your help!
 Please volunteer, donate, send supplies/gifts in-kind, whatever you can do to lend a hand to our community.

-There isn't enough funding available to meet the needs of flood survivors in our area.
-As a nonprofit - 501 (c) (3) - affordable housing developer, we rely on the generosity of our donors, partners, and community supporters to help make this work possible.
+There isn't enough available funding to meet the needs of flood survivors in our area.
+As a nonprofit - 501 (c) (3) - affordable housing developer, we rely on the generosity of our funders, individual donors, partners, and community supporters to help make this work possible.

 Other Ways to Donate

-If you’d rather not donate online, there are other ways you can show your support for the people of East Kentucky through the Housing Development Alliance!
+If you’d rather not donate online, there are other ways you can show your support for the people of Eastern Kentucky through the Housing Development Alliance!

 Resources for Flood Survivors